-A popular question that we've been frequently hearing lately is "Should I patent my app idea?"
+A popular question that we've been frequently hearing lately is "Should I patent an app idea?"
 Which is no shock seeing that they're currently over 1.5 million apps readily available for Apple devices alone.

 The simple answer to this question is... yes!